awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

 1. On the **Configure scaling policies** page, select **Keep this group at its initial size**, and then choose **Review**\.

-   If you want to configure scaling policies for your Auto Scaling group, see [Create an Auto Scaling Group with Target Tracking Scaling Policies](as-scaling-target-tracking.md#policy_creating)\.
+   To configure scaling policies for your Auto Scaling group, see [Create an Auto Scaling Group with Target Tracking Scaling Policies](as-scaling-target-tracking.md#policy_creating)\.

 1. Review the details of your Auto Scaling group\.
 You can choose **Edit** to make changes\.
 When you are finished, choose **Create Auto Scaling group**\.